-What's left to be said about Dark Souls that hasn't already been spat out in blood, frustration and pure, unfiltered joy?
+What's left to be said about Dark Souls that hasn't already been spat out in blood, frustration, and pure, unfiltered joy?
 The daddy of tough-as-nails adventure games, it's spawned a thousand imitators and a zillion curse words as adventurers stalk the deadly land of Lodran.

 Taking a methodical and precise approach to combat, it's as unforgiving as it is rewarding, making each hard-won victory against its monstrous foes a real achievement.
-Always fair, it's also a master of environmental story telling, revealing its secrets slowly as you gain command of its systems and best its enemies.
+Always fair, it's also a master of environmental storytelling, revealing its secrets slowly as you gain command of its systems and best its enemies.

-From Doom to Skyrim, the Nintendo Switch is becoming known for the seemingly-impossible handheld port, and with the release of Divinity: Original Sin 2 – Definitive Edition, it's bagged itself not only a fantastic technical achievement, but one of the finest RPGs ever made, too.
+From Doom to Skyrim, the Nintendo Switch is becoming known for the seemingly impossible handheld port, and with the release of Divinity: Original Sin 2 – Definitive Edition, it's bagged itself not only a fantastic technical achievement but one of the finest RPGs ever made, too.